 Note: Originally posted in August 2014 and updated in September 2015, we have again updated this Q&A to reflect 2017 year-end numbers.
 The core message remains the same.

-But the more useful exercise isn’t figuring out whether it’s time to “sell all” before a correction occurs.
-As clearly illustrated in this August 2018 Marketwatch “chart of shame,”the one thing many epic predictions tend to have in common is: “Complete wrongness.”
+But the more useful exercise isn’t figuring out whether it’s time to “sell all” before a market correction occurs.
+As clearly illustrated in this August 2018 Marketwatch “chart of shame,” the one thing many epic predictions tend to have in common is: “Complete wrongness.”

-Instead, investors are better off assessing how best to withstand corrections when they do occur.
+Instead, investors are better off assessing how best to withstand market corrections when they do occur.

 As an advisor who has been knocking around the financial industry for nearly a quarter century, I have come across some very interesting people.
 One of the most interesting and outspoken is Dan Wheeler, who used to run the financial advisor business at Dimensional Fund Advisors, until his 2010 retirement (well, sort-of retirement).
 I still enjoy Wheeler’s feisty market commentary at Wheeler Writes.
 In his timeless post, “Fire Drill”, he described how investors should adopt a good habit from their school days by practicing how to keep their financial wits about them during market corrections, or whenever somebody shouts, “Fire!”